 The Cumbrian coalfields have a long history of providing the vital ingredients for the steel making industry.
 The area was also once a major producer of steel, in particular railway rails, and the Bessemer process of steelmaking was pioneered in Workington, close to Whitehaven (see location map).

-As the Cumbrian coalfield is so well understood and regarded, when the opportunity arose to acquire on-shore and off-shore licences, covering an area of approximately 200km2, West Cumbria Mining Ltd (WCM) recognised the potential to develop a substantial new offshore underground coking coal mine.
+As the Cumbrian coalfield is so well understood and regarded, when the opportunity arose to acquire on-shore and off-shore licences, covering an area of approximately 200km2, West Cumbria Mining Ltd (WCM) recognised the potential to develop a substantial new offshore underground metallurgical coal mine.
 Whilst, the UK has an extensive mining heritage there are currently only a few active deep coal mines, with no coking coal mines operational at all in the UK.
 All coking coal is currently imported from predominantly Australia and the USA.

 This is why the news of investigations into an underground mining operation at Whitehaven in Cumbria has been very well received by the investment community, steel producers and those in the local community.
 In fact, WCM has completed £14.7m in private equity financing with EMR Capital Resources Fund to support the next stages of development, including onshore and offshore borehole drilling campaigns, production of a JORC resource and completion of a Preliminary Feasibility Study in 2015.